flashlin/Samples/markdown/AI-Sprint2.md

 # What difficulties did I encounter?

 * Once offline, Windows 11 seems to pause operations.
-* Unstructured documents -> structured documents
+* Unorganized documents -> clean documents
 * Training fine-tuning model
-  - Training takes a long time, which is not acceptable to most people.
+  - Training takes a long time, which is not acceptable to most people?
+500 records data -> 2hr
   - During training, development and testing cannot be performed.

 ---